QWERTYghri/ARPv3-C/README.md

 Header Interface
 ----------------
 Interfacing with the data structures and instructions is done primarily through functions declared in `arp.h`.
-Most functions require the argument of an `ARP` struct to be used as to allow a sort of object view for the CPU.
+Most functions require the argument of an `Arp` struct to be used as to allow a sort of object view for the CPU.
 And also to set up multiple different cores for some stuff.

 Been lazy lately